 The origins of the flag are plain to see: Australia was settled by the British in 1788 and remained a colony until its independence in 1901.
 However, Australia remains a member of the Commonwealth and, as such, has chosen to retain the British Union Flag as the national flag.

-The 6 stars represent the Southern Cross constellation which have, by themselves, grown to become a very commonly seen symbol of Australia.
-This constellation is very prominent in the southern hemisphere and clearly visible in the night sky above Australia.
+The 6 stars represent the Southern Cross constellation, which has, by itself, grown to become a very commonly seen symbol of Australia.
+This constellation is very prominent in the Southern Hemisphere and clearly visible in the night sky above Australia.

 Each of the stars is seven-pointed and is known as Commonwealth Stars.
 Originally there were six points to represent the 6 colonies that made up Australia (New South Wales, Queensland, Victoria, Western Australia, Northern Territory and South Australia).
 Later they were changed to 7 points to represent the extra colony of Papua New Guinea, which was at the time a dependent territory.

 Most countries use the colours in their flag as their national colours, but not Australia.
 Australia’s national colours – as used in sport and elsewhere – are the vibrant green and gold, not the red, white, and blue of the flag.
 This is almost certainly a move away from the colours that are found in the British flag.
 The future of the Australian flag is up for debate.
 Could a new flag with the green and gold colours, the distinctive shapes of a kangaroo and a boomerang replace the ex-colonial look of the current flag?
 A referendum on becoming a republic is currently not high on the political agenda in Australia, but surely it’s only a matter of time.